monome/docs/docs/modular/teletype/tts2.md

 Scenes only store script and pattern data-- the current state of variables (such as `M`) and CV parameters are unchanged.
 On hardware startup these will be initialized to 0, but when changing scenes whatever values were in memory will remain.

 The Initialization script will help make scene startups predictable.
 Get into *EDIT* mode and navigate to the I script.
 This is executed on scene recall.
-You can manually execute it from the keyboard with **WIN-I**.
+You can manually execute it from the keyboard with **F10**.

 Things that normally go in the `I` script are things like: